-Dan Crowley (born 3 August 1997) is a professional footballer who plays as a left winger for Arsenal.
+Dan Crowley (born 3 August 1997) is a professional footballer who plays as a left winger for Willem II.

 A creative midfielder with quick feet, strong dribbling skills and a specialism for set pieces.
 As his reputation grew he was hailed as the ‘next Jack Wilshere’ and a future wonderkid.